 A few things to note

-Although South Cyprus is now part of Europe, and restaurants are supposed to have non-smoking areas, this is still very new in a country where smoking is very much the norm.
-Since the start of 2010, smoking is banned in all public buildings; this should include restaurants.
+The Republic of Cyprus is now part of Europe, so all restaurants should have non-smoking areas.
+However this is still quite new in a country where smoking is common.
+Since the start of 2010, smoking is banned in all public buildings.
+This should include restaurants.
 However during the summer most people eat at outside tables where smoking is still permitted.
-By all means ask for a non-smoking table if you wish, but it may well simply be a corner that has smokers only a couple of tables away.
-We have found it best to eat early (most Cypriots have lunch about 2.00pm and their evening meal at 8.00pm or even later) so that we can leave before it becomes crowded.
+By all means ask for a non-smoking table if you wish.
+But it may well simply be a corner that has smokers a couple of tables away.
+We have found it best to eat early.
+Most Cypriots have lunch about 2.00pm and their evening meal at 8.00pm or even later.
+That way. we can leave before it becomes crowded.

-It’s possible to book a table at some restaurants, although not everywhere has this facility, but not usually necessary.
+It’s possible to book a table at some restaurants, although not everywhere has this facility.
+Other than on a special occasion (such as Valentine’s Day) you don’t usually need to book.
 Service charge is nearly always included in the cost of a meal, so there’s no need to leave a tip unless you wish to.
-You won’t get just one waiter or waitress, usually, so any tip is probably divided between them all.
-They’re paid reasonable wages (for Cyprus) that don’t rely on tips – but if you do find exceptional service, a tip is always welcome.
+You won’t get just one waiter or waitress, usually.
+So any tip is probably divided between them all.
+They’re paid reasonable wages (for Cyprus) that don’t rely on tips.
+But if you do find exceptional service, a tip is always welcome.

-Most restaurants in Cyprus don’t have a dress code, so you can dress as informally as you wish, within reason!
-Turning up in a swimming costume probably isn’t a good idea, but a tee-shirt and shorts – or jeans and a sweatshirt – is fine.
+Most restaurants in Cyprus don’t have a dress code.
+That means that you can dress as informally as you wish, within reason!
+Turning up in a swimming costume probably isn’t a good idea.
+But a tee-shirt and shorts – or jeans and a sweatshirt – is fine.